McTavishLab/physcraper/docs/Tutorial.md

 The structure consists of:

 -  inputs
-    -- input tree and alignment
+    -- original tree and alignment

     -- the mapping of the labels to taxa saved as `otu_info.csv`

 -  blast_run
     -- blast results for each tip in both the tree and the alignment

 -  run
    -- This is where intermediate processing files, and the json formatted otu information are stored

 - outputs
    -- final tree and alignment

    -- CSV file with information about sequences